ln-markets/api-js/README.md

 ![Generate Token](https://i.postimg.cc/cJWXkCrj/Untitled.png)

+## Configuration

+You can pass the network or api version in the constructor or specify it with environement variable

 ## Websocket API

 Websockt API is limited now for bid offer and index update, we will make a dedicated Websocket api soon !